nir/jupylet/docs/programmers_reference_guide/graphics.rst

 Let's take a look into a simple 2D game called *Spaceship*.
 You can find the notebook at `examples/11-spaceship.ipynb <https://github.com/nir/jupylet/blob/master/examples/11-spaceship.ipynb>`_.

 The code in the spaceship notebook makes simple use of 2D sprites.
-Sprites are bitmap images that can be drawn on the game canvas and can be manipulated and animated.
+A :class:`~jupylet.sprite.Sprite` is a bitmap image that can be drawn on the game canvas and can be manipulated and animated.
 Let's create one:

 .. code-block:: python